1 Esdras

+There is scope for considerable confusion with references to 1 Esdras.
+The name refers primarily to translations of the original Greek 'Esdras A'.
+The Septuagint calls it Esdras A, and the Vetus Latina calls it 1 Esdras, while the Vulgate calls it 3 Esdras.
+It was considered apocryphal by Jerome.

 Contents

 1 Esdras contains the whole of Ezra with the addition of one section; its verses are numbered differently.
-Just as Ezra begins with the last two verses of 2 Chronicles, 1 Esdras begins with the last two chapters; this suggests that Chronicles and Esdras may have been read as one book at sometime in the past.
+Just as Ezra begins with the last two verses of 2 Chronicles, 1 Esdras begins with the last two chapters, beginning with Josiah's celebration of the Passover; this suggests that Chronicles and Esdras may have been read as one book at some time in the past.

 Ezra 4:6 includes a reference to a King Ahasuerus.
-Etymologically, Ahasuerus is the same as Xerxes, who reigned between Darius I and Artaxerxes I. Eighteenth-century expositor John Gill, who deemed the reference to Xerxes out of place, identified Ahasuerus with Cambyses II.
-Nineteenth-century commentator Adam Clarke identified him with Bardiya, who both reigned before Darius I. In 1 Esdras, the section is reorganized, leading up to the additional section, and the reference to Ahasuerus is removed.
+Etymologically, Ahasuerus is the same as Xerxes, who reigned between Darius I and Artaxerxes I. In 1 Esdras, the section is reorganized, leading up to the additional section, and the reference to Ahasuerus is removed.

-The additional section begins with a story variously known as the 'Darius contest' or 'Tale of the Three Guardsmen' which was interpolated into 1 Esdras 3:4 to 4:4.
+The additional section begins with a story known variously as the "Darius contest", the "Tale of the Three Guardsmen", or the "Story of the Three Youths", which was interpolated into 1 Esdras at 3:1 to 4:42.
 This section forms the core of 1 Esdras with Ezra 5, which together are arranged in a literary chiasm around the celebration in Jerusalem at the exiles' return.
-This chiastic core forms 1 Esdras into a complete literary unit, allowing it to stand independently from the book of Nehemiah.
+This chiastic core forms 1 Esdras into a complete literary unit, allowing it to stand independently from the Book of Nehemiah.
 Indeed, some scholars, such as W. F. Albright and Edwin M. Yamauchi, believe that Nehemiah came back to Jerusalem before Ezra.